6 Facts about Lecce

 In the region of Puglia, Lecce can be found in the heel of the boot.
 The city, which covers 238km², is home to almost 96,000 inhabitants and is considered the capital of Puglia.
 For those who are looking to experience traditional Puglian life, Lecce is exactly the place for you.
 Grab a bite to eat at a local restaurant or pick up souvenirs in one of the many quaint shops that you can find; you’ll be sure to have a fantastic time when visiting.

-If you’re planning a trip to Lecce soon, take a look at our range of villas in Puglia with a pool .
+If you’re planning a trip to Lecce soon, take a look at our range of villas in Puglia with a pool.
 From family-friendly properties to the perfect option for those who are looking to have a romantic getaway, we’re sure that you’ll be able to find your dream holiday accommodation on our website.
-If you’re curious about discovering more about whether Puglia is the right Italian region for you to visit, take a look at our blog for more information or reach out to us!
+If you’re curious about discovering more about whether Puglia is the right Italian region for you to visit, why not read our guide to Bari, one of the regions other great cities!